lillem4n/arch/README.md

 1)  boot from arch linux live media
 2)  setup network (use wifi-menu if only wifi is available)
-3) Run "loadkeys sv-latin1" if Swedish keyboard is wanted
+3) run "loadkeys sv-latin1" if Swedish keyboard is wanted
 4) partition disk
 5) download and run install scripts: